 If you’re still not monitoring that information, do that the soonest time possible.
 You need data to assess customer support.
 Especially if you’re managing a large customer service team.

 As an extension of the sales team, your customer success team should also strive to get renewals from customers.
-When that’s not happening, there must be something wrong, and you need to make changes quickly.
+If that’s not happening, you have to consider a bad service to be a contributing factor.

 Without those changes ASAP, the lifespan of your company may be cut short soon.
 Remember, customer retention is just as important as customer acquisition.
 It’s five times more expensive to acquire a customer than retain one.
 According to Outbound Engine, increasing customer retention by a mere 5% can increase profits by up to 95%.